open-data-fabric/open-data-fabric/rfcs/015-unified-changelog-stream-schema.md

 In practice this may be hard to implement.
 A record identifier such as `offset` would need to be propagated through all streaming queries.
 We wouldn't want to leave such a delicate and error-prone detail to the user, so we would need to analyze and dynamically rewrite queries to add offset propagation.
 And since the only thing that knows how to interpret engine's dialect is the engine itself - this rewrite would need to be implemented individually by each engine.

-At this stage of ODF development we decided that introducing query rewrite would be too costly, but we will consider it in future.
+At this stage of ODF development we decided that introducing query rewrite would be too costly, but we will consider it in the future.

 Additionally, query rewrites and associations between records are already a part of the vision for ODF's **fine-grain provenance**, and must be designed together, holistically.